All Episodes

 Probably he knows.

-And I'm just on the air first.
+And I'm just on the airport.

-If not, then I want you to know, I want you to go to artbill.com because on Mars right now, somebody actually, has found what looks like Stonehenge.
+I want you to go to artbill.com because on Mars right now, somebody actually has found what looks like Stonehenge, Stonehenge on Mars.

-I wouldn't kid you and I wouldn't put it up if it didn't look spectacular
+I wouldn't kid you, and I wouldn't put it up if it didn't look spectacular.

 Look at these rocks.

-This is virtually Stonehenge on Mars.
+This is virtually Stone Age on Mars.

 So if you want to see it for yourself, it's at artbell.com.